-5. MARRIAGE AND DIVORCE
+17. MARRIAGE AND DIVORCE

-¶329.
-1. We believe that from the beginning God intends for mankind's good that marriage should be a lifelong union of a man and woman (Mark 10:6-9).
-Marriage is the honorable and proper setting for the full expression of the heterosexual nature of mankind (Hebrews 13:4), and the church has no authority to forbid marriage (I Timothy 4:3).
-This abiding union in marriage has been used by the apostles to illustrate the holy relationship between Christ and his church (Ephesians 5:23-33).
-Holding sacred the relationships that are the central part of marriage and family, the

-Free Methodist Church declares any voluntary act of premarital sexual intercourse, extramarital sexual intercourse, homosexual acts, lesbianism, and cohabitation of man and woman without a marriage contract duly solemnized by a civil or religious ceremony to be a violation of the moral order, hence sinful, unacceptable conduct.
+¶ 341.
+1. The Scriptures teach that in marriage a man and woman become "one flesh" and that those whom God has joined together no one should separate.
+This stands as the goal for all who marry.
+Therefore, whenever divorce occurs, whatever the reasons put forth, it is a breach of God's intention, revealed in creation (Genesis 2:24; Mark 10:6-9).
+Marriage is the honorable and proper setting for the full expression of the heterosexual nature of mankind (Hebrews 13:4), and the church has no authority to forbid marriage (1 Timothy 4:3).
+This abiding union in marriage has been used by the apostles to illustrate the holy relationship between Christ and His church (Ephesians 5:23-33).
+Holding sacred the relationships that are the central part of marriage and family, the Free Methodist Church declares any voluntary act of premarital sexual intercourse, extramarital sexual intercourse, homosexual acts, lesbianism, and cohabitation of man and woman without a marriage contract duly solemnized by a civil or religious ceremony to be a violation of the moral order, hence sinful, unacceptable conduct.